What is cancer?

-When a person has leukemia, the body produces too many blood cells of 1 type.
-These abnormal cells, usually white blood cells, look different than normal blood cells and do not function correctly.
-They also interfere with other blood cells, usually red blood cells and platelets.
+When a person has leukemia, the body makes too many blood cells of one type.
+These abnormal cells, usually white blood cells, look different from normal blood cells.
+They don't work as they should.
+They also interfere with the making of other blood cells, usually red blood cells and platelets.

 Types of leukemia

 Two types of abnormal white blood cells can turn into leukemia: lymphoid cells and myeloid cells.
 When leukemia involves the lymphoid cells, it is called lymphocytic or lymphoblastic leukemia.
 When it is found in the myeloid cells, it is called myelogenous or myeloid leukemia.

 Acute or chronic, depending on how fast the cells grow

 Lymphocytic or myeloid, depending on the type of white blood cell that has turned into leukemia

 In acute leukemia, the abnormal blood cells are usually young cells (immature blasts) that do not work as they should properly.
 These cells grow quickly.
 Acute leukemia quickly gets worse unless it is treated right away.